elastisys/compliantkubernetes/docs/adr/0035-run-tekton-on-service-cluster.md

 * Good, each cluster individually impacted by failures
 * Bad, Tekton itself can potentially go into a bad state if it applies a bad change to the cluster
 * Bad, need for high privilege credentials in workload cluster
-* Good, no aggregation of high privilege credentials in management cluster
+* Good, no aggregation of high privilege credentials in Management Cluster
 * Bad, wider access to workload cluster